 - Desperately need money?
 Act now to bring in some cash!

 Why might I need money desperately?

-Home or vehicle maintenance and medical expenses are common reasons for being in desperate need of money.
+Home repairs, car repairs, and medical expenses are common reasons for being in desperate need of money.
 Funeral costs, large medical bills, and the cost of a job loss can also leave a gaping financial hole to fill.

 If you suddenly need to replace stolen belongings or need to shoulder costs due to a natural disaster, this can also be expensive.

-But everyone's finances are different, and there are multiple reasons you might desperately need money at any time.
+But everyone’s finances are different, and there are multiple reasons you might need extra cash at any time.